-- 1. Identification of proposed course: - 1.1 Course prefix (subject area) and number: GEOL 415 - 1.2 Course title: ENVIRONMENTAL GEOLOGY - 1.3 Credit Hours: 3 - 2.
+- 1.1 Course prefix (subject area) and number: GEOL 415 - 1.2 Course title: ENVIRONMENTAL GEOLOGY - 1.3 Credit Hours: 3 - 2.
 Proposed course title: APPLIED ENVIRONMENTAL GEOLOGY - 3.
 Proposed abbreviated course title: APPLIED ENVIRONMENTAL GEOLOGY (maximum of 30 characters/spaces) - 4.
 Rationale for the revision of course title: The Geology Program has proposed a new lower-level course: GEOL 250 ENVIRONMENTAL GEOLOGY.
 This is an introductory environmental geology course, which will be a required common-core course for the currently transforming B.S. program (Geosciences) at the Department of Geography and Geology.
 Therefore, the existing GEOL 415 (Environmental Geology), taught at the upper-level with an applied-focus, has been proposed to be renamed as APPLIED ENVIRONMENTAL GEOLOGY. - 5.
-Proposed term for implementation: Fall 2020 - 6.
-Dates of prior committee approvals:
+Proposed term for implementation: Fall 2020

-Department/ Unit: Geography and Geology 9/21/19 Ogden College Curriculum Committee 10/31/2019 Undergraduate Curriculum Committee 11/26/2019 University Senate
+Department/ Unit: Geography and Geology 9/27/19 Ogden College Curriculum Committee 10/31/2019 Undergraduate Curriculum Committee 11/26/2019 University Senate